brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 of conventional digital audio level units of dBFS (full-scale) that would be familiar to a modern-day VOIP engineer.

+Admittedly, this is confusing discussion.
+Sometimes you hear comments like _"Why dbFS?
+I thought that's only for digital waveform?"_ or _"My common understanding was the reference for flat audio is 1v P-P with a 1 kHz tone"_ or _"5 kHz deviation at FM flat audio is the best practice"_.
+But hopefully it's clear that a VOIP audio stream is just digital numbers.
+There are no voltages in a VOIP data stream.
+There is no FM deviation in a VOIP data stream.
+The only thing that can be expressed in a VOIP audio sample is a value relative to the dynamic range of the CODEC being used.

 ## app_rpt Tune Display

 I've been looking at the `app_rpt` code to try to figure out what "5kHz point" really